Plugin Architecture Guide

 Success criteria

-• Orchestration created (conversational or compound) with integrated actions.
+• Orchestration created (CA or CP) with integrated actions.

 • Controls applied minimally (e.g., decisions/loops as needed).